 The specific answer depends on whether or not you posted bail, and whether or not you have attended all of your court appearances.
 So, Yes, if you post bail and make all your court appearances, you will get your money back.

-If you or a loved one is facing criminal charges in Los Angeles, Van Nuys, Beverly Hills, Ventura County, Riverside, San Fernando, Burbank, Santa Monica, Sherman Oaks, Manhattan Beach, San Fernando Valley, or Orange County, our criminal defense lawyers are available to assist you.
-With our top-rated legal expertise, we will evaluate your case and devise the most effective strategy for achieving the best possible outcome.
+If you or a loved one is facing criminal charges in Los Angeles, Van Nuys, Beverly Hills, Ventura County, Riverside, San Fernando, Burbank, Santa Monica, Sherman Oaks, Manhattan Beach, San Fernando Valley, or Orange County, our criminal defense lawyer is available to assist you.
+With top-rated legal expertise, Cyrus will evaluate your case and devise the most effective strategy for achieving the best possible outcome.